-Before school detention is held from 7:00 to 7:45 and after school detention is held from 3:15 to 4:00 on Monday-Thursday.
+Before school detention is held from 7:00 to 7: 45 and after school detention is held from 3:15 to 4:00 on Monday-Thursday.
 Activities may include detention and service rendered to the school.
+Detention may also be served as a Silent Lunch at the discretion of the principal.

-Disciplinary Meeting
+• Disciplinary Meeting